 We are always aware of Sunyata

 The experience had such a profound effect on him that he adopted the name Sunyata and used it for the rest of his life.
-Curiously, Ramana used the Buddhist term sunyata which is sometimes translated as the Buddhist Void rather than a Hindu term closer to his own cultural tradition.
-Sunyata also denotes the empty or insubstantial nature of phenomena.
+Curiously, Ramana used the Buddhist term sunyata which is sometimes translated as the Buddhist Void or emptiness rather than a Hindu term closer to his own cultural tradition.
+Sunyata also denotes the illusory or insubstantial nature of phenomena.

 Such was the power of Ramana's presence that he could have a profound impact on visitors and change the course of their lives in an instant.

 Ramana also initiated people in dreams by gazing intently into their eyes, and he would sometimes travel in the subtle body to visit people.
 He would appear to a disciple hundreds of miles away as a luminous figure, and the person would recognize his appearance in that form.
 He noted that one's waking life and one's dream life were both a kind of dream each with different qualities of awareness.
 He referred to them as "dream 1" and "dream 2".
 He therefore did not make a big distinction between appearing to a waking disciple and a dreaming disciple since he considered both spheres of existence to be dreams.

 Ramana recommended renunciation of enjoyment of physical and mental pleasures as a means of entering into a state where the oneness of the self and cosmos could be perceived.
 He also felt that a person who is not attached to the results of his actions can live in the world like an actor that plays his or her part but is immune to emotional disturbance, because he realizes he is only play-acting on the stage of life.